neverfap-deluxe/nfd-api/content/meditations/DONE--01--observe-your-senses.md

 <!--
 Neverfap meditate

-Welcome to the NeverFap Deluxe Guided Meditation series.
+Helllo, and welcome to the NeverFap Deluxe Guided Meditation series.

-My name is Julius Reade and today we’re going to keep it simple.
+My name is Julius Reade and today we are going to keep it simple.

 In part, because meditation is one of the most simple things you can do as a human being.